jgraettinger/blog/README.md

 ```

 Let's track each of these toggles as a `-1` or `+1` increment to the user's `numUnreadRooms`.
-Now all we have to do is keep a running for each user somewhere... say, in a PostgreSQL table?
+Now all we have to do is keep a running sum for each user somewhere... say, in a PostgreSQL table?

 ## This is Just Map/Reduce